waigo/waigo/README.md

 There are numerous ways in which Waigo kicks ass, all detailed in this guide.
 But here are the top 2 reasons...

-**1. Waigo makes it easy to build a well structured and maintainable web application.**
+**1. Waigo provides a solid, well designed foundation on which to build your web app.**

+Waigo's design and architecture is influenced by other frameworks that I've used in the past.
+I wanted something which was very flexible, didn't try to do too much, and most importantly, was very easy to override and customize.

 Waigo keeps it simple.
-It exposes koa's existing routing and middleware architecture but provides a mechanism for cleanly defining routes separately to controllers and also makes it easy to [customize the middleware](#routing) to use on a route-by-route basis.
+It exposes koa's existing routing and middleware architecture but provides a mechanism for cleanly defining routes separately to controllers.
+What's more you can [customize the middleware](#routing) to use on a route-by-route basis.

 Almost all web application at some point need to process form input.
 Waigo makes this easy by providing a simple yet scalable form creation and validation system with fine-grained [per-field error reporting](#forms).
+And it keeps memory usage to a minimum by sharing what form objects it can across multiple client requests.

-Waigo doesn't come with a built-in model layer since there are plenty of existing layers (ODMs, ORMs, etc) that are already suitable for the job.
-So whether it's flat files, Mongo DB or MySQL or some other esoteric type of model layer that you want, Waigo will let you do it.
+In keeping with the theme of simplicity Waigo doesn't come with a built-in model layer since there are plenty of existing layers - e.g. Mongoose, JugglingDB - that already provide for rich model layers.
+Use whatever model layer you want.
+Or don't.
+It's upto you.
+Waigo does, however provide for model [view objects](#view-objects) when it's time to send your model data back in response to a client.

 Nowadays most web apps often have single-page web versions and/or mobile apps which need to use a REST API or the equivalent to communicate with the back-end.
 Waigo supports more than one [output format](#views-and-output-formats), allowing you to serve both plain-old web browser and API clients using the same controller code.